Writing Non-Fiction: The Essential Guide

 Jane has been a teacher of creative writing since 2007, and is always amazed at how much talent is out there and how many untold stories are waiting to be written.
 She loves helping others to develop their short story skills and find their writing voice.

-Jane is based in Derby the UK and, as well as writing and teaching, she also runs a publishing and communications company.
+Jane is based in Derby the UK.
+As well as writing and teaching, for ten years she ran a publishing and communications company.
 Jane is now focussing full-time on her writing, including her crime novels.